patruff/genkit_a2a_dnd/README.md

 # A2A & MCP D&D Fantasy Tavern System

-This system creates a virtual D&D tavern called "The Tipsy Gnome" with interactive character agents that can converse with each other, perform actions with real dice rolls, and pursue goals.
+This system creates a virtual D&D tavern called "The Tipsy Gnome" with interactive character agents that can communicate with each other, perform actions, and integrate with the Multi-agent Collaboration Protocol (MCP).

 ## Features

 - A tavern server that manages the environment and coordinates characters
 - Character agents (Homie the gnome thief, Bob the bartender, and WZA the wizard)
-- **Interactive Action System with real dice rolls and mechanical outcomes**
+- **MCP Integration** allowing WZA to access the filesystem for "Future Sight" capabilities
-- **Mind Reading abilities** that allow WZA to detect other agents via the A2A protocol
+- **Mind Reading capabilities** that allow WZA to detect other agents via the A2A protocol
-- **Future Sight abilities** where WZA uses MCP to access the filesystem
-- Goal-oriented interactions with skill checks and mid-narrative continuations
+- **Interactive narrative** with dramatic progressions and character development
-- **Dual protocol integration** combining A2A and MCP for enhanced capabilities
+- **Clean stdio-based MCP implementation** for robust agent-tool integration

 ## Characters & Agent Cards